photobooth-app/photobooth-buzzer/README.md

 - battery powered, no cords
 - battery status reporting via bluetooth
 - USB-C charge port (and programming)
+- Possible to charge while using.
+Battery is charged even if buzzer is turned off.
 - simple installation using Visual Studio Code and Platform IO plugin
 - emulates bluetooth keyboard, easy integration in a photobooth
+- Runtime on battery is ~18h.
+The power consumption measured is about 60mA - the battery has 1100mAh capacity.

 ## Images